harpomaxx/deepseq/README.md

  ## Acknowledgements

- Thanks to NVIDIA Corporation GPU GRANT 2019 for Titan V used for developing and testing.
+ Thanks to NVIDIA Corporation GPU GRANT 2019 for the Titan V used for developing and testing.